 Desktop app stack.
 Battle-tested.

-Frameworks, signing, auto-update, and crash reporting — chosen for your platforms, not a one-size-fits-all default.
+Frameworks, signing, auto-update, and crash reporting chosen for your platform, not a one-size-fits-all default.

 Founder-direct